 Colleges and universities take every form you could imagine, from compact city buildings to spread-out rural campuses.
 Living in an entirely new environment is thrilling, but it takes time to find the campus location best suited for you.
 Here are some tips for finding the right campus setting for you.

 Proximity to Home

 Some high school graduates want nothing more than to leave their hometown and live the next several years in a different location.
 Others prefer the convenience of staying close to home.
 Weigh your options and their expenses before deciding.
 Since it’s likely you’ll visit home at least once a year for the holidays, remember that travel costs add up.

 Close to a Coast

-Beaches are one of the most popular spots for college students to hang out.
+Beaches are one of the most popular spots for students to hang out.
 Whether you’re bordering an ocean, river or lake, being close to water is something many prospective students look for.
-Being landlocked can make you feel uneasy, so tour campuses that’re both near and far from a major body of water.
+Being landlocked can make you feel uneasy, so tour campuses that are both near and far from a major body of water.

 Additionally, living near a lake or ocean helps regulate the temperature and keeps your campus from getting too hot.
 If you’re ready to live with a little extra humidity, this tradeoff is important to keep in mind.